Bristol Farms: Good Food Holdings era

 In 2012, Good Food Holdings acquired the Metropolitan Market of Seattle.

 Bristol Farms, Lazy Acres Market, and Metropolitan Market are all sister companies currently owned by California-based private holding company Good Food Holdings, Inc.

+The Long Beach Bristol Farms was converted into a second Lazy Acres in November 2012.

 Good Food Holdings, Inc. was acquired in 2018 by Emart, South Korea's largest retailer, for $275 million.

 In December 2019, owner Endeavour Capital announced that it would be selling the grocery chain New Seasons Market to E-mart, specifically to its subsidiary, Good Food Holdings, in a sale transaction that was finalized in early 2020.
 Details of the transaction include the retention of CEO Forrest Hoffmaster who will continue running the business, the continuance of the organization as a B Corp, the halt of existing plans for expanding the chain, and the closure of the store located in the Ballard neighborhood in Seattle.

 In 2020, Bristol Farms replaced a Vons in La Cumbre Plaza in Santa Barbara and opened its first store in the area.

+On March 17, 2022, Bristol Farms opened a new concept store at the Irvine Spectrum under the name "Bristol Farms Newfound Market," which unveiled a new store design and added in a restaurant, Viaggio Pizza, a coffee shop, and food hall with different local quick service restaurants.
+Unfortunately, due to difficulties with being located within a busy shopping mall, this new concept store was short lived, and it closed in 2024 after less than two years.
+It is also the third failed attempt at a Bristol Farms location in Southern Orange County south of Newport Beach, following two now-closed locations in Mission Viejo.
+However, many elements of that store were successful and are being incorporated in new stores and existing stores.

+On April 18, 2026, Bristol Farms opened a new location in Hollywood, and it opened with the same format as the Irvine Spectrum location, but at a smaller scale, including some of the food vendors at the Irvine location.